phreed/freed-linkage-assembler/README.md

 This work is based on that of Glenn A. Kramer and implements the technique found in US patents.
 5427531 and 5617510
 The detail for this work is published in "Solving Geometric Constraint Systems: A Case Study in Kinematics", 1992.
+The name for this project is taken from "The Linkage Assembler" found in that book.

 Status
 ======

-Checking the copyright on the code provided in the [Kramer-1992].
+Glenn Kramer and MIT press have granted permission to replicate and use the copyright material found in the text [Kramer-1992].

 Implementation